muneebs/csrf-armor/docs/SECURITY.md

 ### ⚠️ What This Doesn't Fix

-CSRF-Lite is focused on one thing.
+CSRF-Armor is focused on one thing.
 It doesn't protect against:
 - **XSS attacks** - Use Content Security Policy for this
 - **SQL injection** - Use parameterized queries
 - **Bad authentication** - That's a separate concern
 - **Authorization bugs** - Still need proper access controls

-Think of CSRF-Lite as one layer in your security stack, not the whole thing.
+Think of CSRF-Armor as one layer in your security stack, not the whole thing.

 ---